fy1231/fy.github.io/_posts/md2.md

 ampersands and angle brackets.
 For example, this:

-Markdown will generate:

-    <p>This is a normal paragraph:</p>

-    <pre><code>This is a code block.
-    </code></pre>

-One level of indentation -- 4 spaces or 1 tab -- is removed from each line of the code block.
-For example, this:

-    Here is an example of AppleScript:

-        tell application "Foo"
-            beep
-        end tell

-will turn into:

-    <p>Here is an example of AppleScript:</p>

-    <pre><code>tell application "Foo"
-        beep
-    end tell
-    </code></pre>

 A code block continues until it reaches a line that is not indented (or the end of the article).